 The WASP were disbanded on December 20, 1944, and sent home with no recognition.
 Victory was in sight, and the female pilots were expendable.

-These 1,102 Women Airforce Service Pilots flew wingtip to wingtip with their male counterparts and were equally vital to the war effort.
+These 1,102 Women Airforce Service Pilots flew wingtip to wingtip with their male counterparts.

 Sarah Byrn Rickman, WASP author and historian